lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ make -j8
 - $ make altinstall

-Don't forget to update your alternatives, and create a virtual environment.
+Don't forget to update your alternatives & create a virtual environment.

 ***• 6.2.2 Ruby on Rails***